 I’m very much in favour of doing everything possible to include, educate and upskill staff.
 And I’m even more in favour of having a system for workplace learning that is part of the business model.
 But when things get tough, it takes some courage to set limits, tell people they are off-task or out of line, and get them working on a plan to either improve or exit if expectations aren’t being met.

-To be a good manager you have to be able to do the hard thing and be a “scary leader” at the right time.
 Part of a leader’s role is to protect their group, and if you refuse to step up and enforce expectations, you are letting down your team and making it vulnerable to all the zombies and werewolves vying to come in and attack – instead of fortifying weaknesses, you are inadvertently dismantling your defenses.

 But take heart, to costume appropriately for this role, you don’t have to disguise the “nice manager” inside you.
 Getting in touch with your inner “scary leader” is as simple as implementing a few of my favourite strategies below – you’ll be surprised how great “nice manager” and “scary leader” look together.

 If you don’t know what you want, how you want your team to act and what your values are, the team is likely to be in bad shape.
 Additionally, if you know what you want but you haven’t communicated it to anyone, remember that most people aren’t mind readers.
 Your team needs to hear and understand what you want them to hold on to, to strive for and the principles or standards you expect to be standard operating procedures.
 Click To Tweet Then, they need to see the “how to” in implementing your vision, ideally first from watching you.

 Because setting expectations is your first line of defense, let’s look at a couple sample statements that clarify what you need to see from the people on your team: